What is the SSL Certificate Common Name?

 www.example.com), or a wildcard name in case of a wildcard certificate (e.g.

-*.example.com).
-In all cases, it is not an URL and therefore it doesn’t include any protocol (e.g. http:// or https://), port number, or pathname.
+The common name is not a URL.
+It doesn’t include any protocol (e.g. http:// or https://), port number, or pathname.
+For instance,

 Single-name or Wildcard?

-Read the article Choosing the SSL Certificate Common Name if you need help to determine the most appropriate host names for your certificate.
+Read the article Choosing the SSL Certificate Common Name for help determining the appropriate host names for your certificate.

 Example of host name mismatch error on Google Chrome